 The challenge, however, is when buyers don’t have their devices in hand or would prefer not to use them.
 As Chris Messina wrote in 2015, “just because everyone has a screen in their pocket doesn’t imply that they should be forced to look at it to interact with your service”.
 Today, “the fight for conversational command line” extends off-line and includes voice on-demand.
 The rise of the Voice of Things (VoT) and the power of emotional marketing are also assets that brands can leverage.

-There are many approaches to speech recognition, but Voice Express offers low-cost, low-maintenance solutions that don’t require pairing, app downloads, or cumbersome QR code scanning.
-Instead, we enable brands and consumers to communicate in a direct, unmediated fashion through self-playing media.
-Visit our website to learn more about our voice-enabled technologies and how we help brands like Build-A-Bear Workshop, Sony Music, Johnson & Johnson, as well as many others.
-We also invite you to read these recent articles about the power of voice.
+Thank you for engaging Voice Express, where we enable brands and consumers to communicate in a direct, unmediated fashion through self-playing media.
+Visit our website to learn more about our voice-enabled technologies like Voice Express Connect™, the marketing brochure with a built-in voice assistant.
+Our interactive voice-enabled products have also helped global brands like Build-A-Bear Workshop, Sony Music, Johnson & Johnson, and many others.
+To learn more, we invite you to read these recent articles.